-I'm a PhD student at the University of Pennsylvania, where my research focuses on robot learning and autonomous systems.
+I'm a PhD student at the University of Pennsylvania, where my research focuses on robot learning and computer vision.
+I'm advised by Prof. Eric Eaton, and closely working with Prof. Dinesh Jayaraman and Prof. Lingjie Liu.

 I have worked as a Software Engineer at Google (2022), as an Intern at Robotics Institute, CMU (2021), and as an Intern at Instagram (2020).